BinaryDennis/SwiftPocketBible/OverviewInfo/Struct+Mutability.md

 ## Collections, value or reference type?
 In Swift, Array, String, and Dictionary are all **value** types

+They behave much like a simple int value in C, acting as a unique instance of that data.
+You don’t need to do anything special — such as making an explicit copy — to prevent other code from modifying that data behind your back. **Importantly, you can safely pass copies of values across threads without synchronization.**

 ## Mutability
 ### Mutable Instances: var
 *Reference types*